Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: The general additive valuations

-Examples~\ref{ex:phi-1} and \ref{ex:phi-2} in the previous section shows that a $\Phi$-fair allocation may not be even EF1M in general.
-These examples together with the following fact highlight the specialty of MNW allocations. \begin{theorem}[Caragiannis et al.~\cite{Caragiannis2019}] When all agents have additive valuations, every MNW allocation for mixed goods is EF1M and PO. \end{theorem} We also provide a simpler proof of Theorem~\ref{thm:EF1M}.
-This naturally combines proofs of existing results without treating divisible goods as infinitely small indivisible ones. \begin{proof}[Proof of Theorem~\ref{thm:EF1M}] Let $\cA$ be an MNW allocation.
-We observe that $\cA$ is PO because if the existence of allocation that Pareto dominates $\cA$ contradicts the choice of $\cA$.
-Therefore, if agent $i$ has a positive value for some subset $A'$ of agent $j$'s bundle $A_j$, i.e., $u_i(A')>0$, then $u_j(A')>0$ holds.

-Suppose that agent $i\in N$ envies agent $j$ and the condition of EF1M is not satisfied for these agents.
+Next, we consider general additive valuations.
+Caragiannis et al.~\cite{Caragiannis2019} mentioned that MNW allocations are EF1M, which extends the relationship for indivisible goods.
+We also provide a simple proof that naturally combines the proofs of existing results. \begin{theorem}[Caragiannis et al.~\cite{Caragiannis2019}] When all agents have additive valuations, every MNW allocation for mixed goods is EF1M. \end{theorem} \begin{proof} Let $\cA$ be an MNW allocation.
+We observe that $\cA$ is PO because if some allocation Pareto dominates $\cA$, then we can improve Nash welfare.
+Then if agent $i$ has a positive value for some subset $A'$ of agent $j$'s bundle $A_j$, i.e., $u_i(A')>0$, then $u_j(A')>0$ holds.
+Suppose that agent $i\in N$ envies agent $j$.